driusan/dewm/src/ResizingWindows.md

 return nil
 ```

-Now, we can finally give windows a similar treatment.
+Now that we can resize windows and columns, our WM is finally getting pretty
+useable!